 Ghost only focuses on publishing content such as a blog, newsletter, or podcast.
 So, if you try to use it for other purposes, you might not have a good time.

 WordPress will be a better use case of your time and efforts for a more complex website structure.

 Here I would like to address minor limitations on Ghost:

 - No post version history: the text editor doesn't have version history, so it's better you do backups before any change;

 - No welcome emails: after members sign up, Ghost doesn't send welcome emails;

-- Hard to do nofollow links: this is important for SEO, and to do I have to write HTML code;
+- Creating nofollow links requires writing HTML: this is important for SEO, and to do it, I have to write HTML code;

-Most of the things on this list have solutions when using other tools, but it's annoying for a great software like Ghost to have these little things, as they can cost a lot of money to fix using the other tools I mention.
+Still, it's annoying for great software like Ghost to have these little quirks, as they can cost a lot of time or money to overcome.

 Ghost CMS alternatives

 In this section, I'll approach alternatives to Ghost CMS with a summary of the comparison article for each platform.